Keizahemmanuel7/digital-marketplace-privacy-policy/README.md

 We may update this Privacy Policy from time to time.

-Any updates will be posted within the app, on the app listing, or through other appropriate means.
+Any updates will be posted within the app, through the app listing, or by other appropriate means.

 Users are encouraged to review this Privacy Policy periodically.

+Continued use of the app after changes become effective constitutes acceptance of the updated Privacy Policy.

 ---